 There are eye drops available for cosmetic purposes.

-The best ways to prevent this condition are to avoid chances of trauma, bite wounds, eye disease, and ear infection.
+The best way to prevent this condition is to avoid trauma, bite wounds, eye disease, and ear infections.

 There is a very good prognosis if there is no serious underlying cause.

-Additionally, if the damaged nerves are outside of the brain and spinal cord, the prognosis is even better.
+Additionally, the prognosis is even better if the damaged nerves are outside of the brain and spinal cord.